IgniteUI/indigo-design-docfx/en/components/tree-grid.md

 ## Detach from Symbol

 Similarly to the Grid, the Tree Grid is essentially a repeater of columns and rows showing hierarchical data in a flat, tabular fashion.
-Therefore, the easiest way to use it is by dragging a `Tree Grid/Comfortable` to your artboard, right-clicking on top of it, and selecting the `Detach from Symbol` option near the bottom of the contextual menu.
+Therefore, the easiest way to use it is by dragging a `Tree Grid/Comfortable` to your artboard, right-clicking on top of it, and selecting the `Detach from Symbol` option near the bottom of the contextual menu in Sketch.
 In your layers panel under the newly appeared group, you should see the following:

 | Layer                        | Use                                                                                                                                                  |
 | ---------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |